devmehta787/voice-recognition/README.md

 A good acoustic model should be derived from speech characteristics that will enable the system to distinguish between the different words in the dictionary.
 Then we select a classification algorithm.
 We also need to build a UI(user interface) that displays the time domain plot of each detected word as well as the classified digit for the program.

+Here is the video link for demo of our project:  https://www.youtube.com/watch?v=veRKVuxq0Ks&t=1s